Aaron-Thomas-Blessen/SkillSync/README.md

 ## Features

-- **Decentralized Identity Verification**: Users can verify their skills and experiences through the blockchain, ensuring transparency and authenticity.
+- **Decentralized Identity Verification**: Users can verify their skills and experiences through the Blockchain using Zero Knowledge Verification techniques, ensuring transparency and authenticity.

 - **Skill Search**: Users can search for Teammates based on their verified skills.